 As cocaine is eliminated from the body much faster than heroin, the mixture can lead to a heroin overdose, wherein an individual’s respiration slows to dangerous levels or stops entirely, resulting in death.

-Cocaine is a strong central nervous system stimulant that disrupts the normal communication pathways in the brain and floods the brain with excessive amounts of dopamine.
-Dopamine is a neurotransmitter (chemical) naturally found in the brain that is associated with pleasure, movement and the brain’s reward system.
+Cocaine is a potent central nervous system stimulant that disrupts normal communication pathways and floods the brain with excessive amounts of dopamine.
+Dopamine is a neurotransmitter (chemical) naturally found in the brain that is associated with pleasure, movement, and the brain’s reward system.

-In addition to affecting the way the brain perceives reward, cocaine use can also affect the brain pathways that respond to stress.
-Research has shown that stress can be a contributing factor in cocaine relapse and that cocaine use disorders often co-occur with stress-related disorders.
+In addition to affecting how the brain perceives reward, cocaine use can also affect the brain pathways that respond to stress.
+Research has shown that stress can contribute to cocaine relapse and that cocaine use disorders often co-occur with stress-related disorders.

-The stress circuits of the brain are different from the reward center of the brain.
+The stress circuits of the brain are different from the brain’s reward center.
 However, research indicates that they may have overlapping functions.
 Animals who have been repeatedly exposed to cocaine were more likely to seek the drug in response to stress.
 The more the animals took the drug, the more stress affected this behavior.

 Research also shows that cocaine use may elevate stress hormones and further increase sensitivity to the drug and associated behavioral cues.
-Chronic exposure to cocaine may affect many other areas of the brain as well.
+Chronic exposure to cocaine may also affect many other areas of the brain.